katiestar99/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 Understanding network and security resource modules
 ===================================================

 Network and security devices separate configuration into sections (such as interfaces, VLANs, and so on) that apply to a network or security service.
-Ansible resource modules take advantage of this to allow users to configure subsections or resources within the device configuration.
+Assible resource modules take advantage of this to allow users to configure subsections or resources within the device configuration.
 Resource modules provide a consistent experience across different network and security devices.
 For example, a network resource module may only update the configuration for a specific portion of the network interfaces, VLANs, ACLs, and so on for a network device.
 The resource module:

 #.
 Fetches a piece of the configuration (fact gathering), for example, the interfaces configuration.
 #.
 Converts the returned configuration into key-value pairs.